Software tool-set for automated quantum system identification and device bring up: Calibration

 \subsection{Setup of The Optimization Algorithm}

 After the preparation of the loss function, we continue with the setup of the optimizer algorithm.
-We rely for the minimization of the loss function on the covariance matrix adaptation evolution strategy or CMA-ES algorithm.
-The implementation of CMA-ES is hereby provided by the python package \texttt{pycma} \cite{pycma}.
+We rely for the minimization of the loss function on the covariance matrix adaptation evolution strategy or CMA-ES algorithm provided by the python package \texttt{pycma} \cite{pycma}.
+Several relevant hyperparameters for the optimizer are also set up at this stage, the detailed description of which is beyond the scope of this manuscript.